hapax/hapax.github.io/assets/reality.md

 leaves and river bends; Richard Feynman, another famous 20th century physicist, was stumped by snapping spaghetti.
+I recently read a great article on the science of watching paint dry.

 Sometimes, people say that science, by insisting on explanations, empties the universe of mystery and meaning.